jean/sane_plone_addon_template/README.rst

 **A simple Plone add-on / theme skeleton with instructions**

-This project is a sane Plone 4 add-on / theme template which provides the ``youraddon`` code skeleton.
+This project is a sane Plone 4 add-on/theme template which provides the ``youraddon`` code skeleton.
 It allows you to quickly start developing your own Python, CSS and JS code for Plone.

 The skeleton is not limited to visual aspects, but allows easily customizing Plone UI aspects beyond simple CSS changes or HTML transformations.
-It is intended to replace the old *ZopeSkel plone* add-on template with a version embracing modern development best practices.
+It is intended to replace the old *ZopeSkel* ``plone`` add-on template with a version embracing modern development best practices.

 Supported Plone versions